To read more blogs, click here.

 5 Signs You May Have a Bathroom Leak

 Virtually every activity that takes place inside your bathroom requires water.
 Toilets, faucets, bathtubs, showers and sinks all hold, dispense or process water, and the possibility for a bathroom water leak is always present.
-Aging fixtures, damaged pipes and broken seals are just a few of the reasons you may end up with a bathroom leak, and here are 5 signs that will let you know something isn’t right.
+Ageing fixtures, damaged pipes and broken seals are just a few of the reasons you may end up with a bathroom leak, and here are 5 signs that will let you know something isn’t right.

 1) Mold & Mildew